pydanny/pydanny.github.com/posts2015/04-28-two-scoops-of-django-1.8.rst

 What's Next?
 =============

-* We'll be adding more content to the 1.8 edition in the near future, hence the term, "`early release`_".
+* We'll be adding more material to the 1.8 edition in the near future, hence the term, "`early release`_".
 Everyone who buys the 1.8 ebook_ from us gets all 1.8 ebook updates.
 * Once we're happy with the ebook, we'll release a `print paperback edition`_, scheduled for mid-to-late May.
 * We'll have a `ebook/print bundle`_.
 If you buy the early release ebook from us, you qualify for the bundle.